List of countries by renewable electricity production

 Renewable investment reached almost $500 billion globally in 2022, amounting to 83% of new electric capacity that year.
 The renewable energy industry employs almost 14 million people.

 Renewable production (TWh)

-Data in this table are from Ember and are for 2023 unless otherwise specified.
-Includes some dependent territories.
+Data in this table are from Ember.
+It includes some dependent territories.
 All figures are in terawatt-hours.
+The 'Renewables' column indicates the amount of that country's overall electric generation that was renewable.

-Links for each location go to the relevant electricity market page, when available.
+Links for each location go to the relevant renewable energy page, when available.